-Director of Operations and Manager of Teen, IT and Stack Maintenance - When sudden or emergency maintenance issues arise the Director or Manager will contact the relevant repair service or authorize a staff member to do so on their behalf.
-Less pressing repairs or preventative maintenance issues will be studied by the Director of Operations and the action which is most advantageous to the Library will be taken.
+Director of Operations and Operations Assistant - When sudden or emergency maintenance issues arise the Director of Operations or Operations Assistant will contact the relevant repair service or authorize a staff member to do so on their behalf.
+Less pressing repairs or preventative maintenance issues will be studied by the Director of Operations or Operations Assistant and the action which is most advantageous to the Library will be taken.
 Board approval will be sought for any expenditures exceeding \$20,000.

-Maintenance - This employee works under the direct supervision of the Director of Operations and the Manager of Teen, IT and Stack Maintenance and is responsible for general custodial duties and light maintenance within the facility and grounds (as outlined in the job description attached as Appendix a).
-This employee is also responsible for performing the quarterly building inspection utilizing the Kirkwood Public Library Risk Assessment Building Inspection Checklist (Appendix b).
+Maintenance - Maintenance employee(s) is/are under the direct supervision of the Director of Operations and the Operations Assistant and is/are responsible for general custodial duties and light maintenance within the facility and grounds.
+This/These employee(s) is/are also responsible for performing the quarterly building inspection utilizing the Kirkwood Public Library Internal Control, Fraud, and Risk Assessment building inspection checklist